 It might make you feel breathless but this can sometimes be eased by getting rid of the extra fluid.
-This can be done in two ways.
 A small amount can be removed by numbing the area with a local anaesthetic and drawing the fluid off with a needle and syringe.

 If there is a larger amount of fluid, a narrow drainage tube can be inserted into the pleural space, also under a local anaesthetic.
 It will then be stitched into place and connected to a drainage bottle.
 This allows the fluid to drain out slowly over time (often a few days).
+Leaving the drain in until the fluid has drained completely often helps pleura stick back together.
 This procedure can be repeated if the fluid builds up again.
 Sometimes a permanent drain may be inserted so fluid can be drained regularly and more easily at home.

 Sometimes after a pleural effusion has been drained another procedure called a pleurodesis is performed.
 This involves injecting a drug or powder into the drain, then leaving the drain clamped for about one hour before removing it.
 This aims to seal the two layers of the pleura together to prevent the fluid building up again.

 Poor appetite and weight loss

 Sometimes people with secondary breast cancer can’t eat as much as usual.
 This means they have difficulty maintaining their weight as well as providing the body with energy.
 Low energy levels can affect mobility (moving around) and might make it harder to manage any symptoms such as breathlessness.

 Poor appetite can be due to the effects of the cancer, treatment or anxiety.
 A small number of people may have difficulty swallowing.